rkelly310/CucumberAPIDemo/readme.markdown

 <!-- ABOUT THE PROJECT -->
 ### About The Project

 This project is designed for a lab environment within a Test Automation and Behavior-Driven Development course.
-Students will build out a feature file, a series of step definitions, a Cucumber test runner class to test a webdriver application that searches a google page for a specific phrase and passes only if the search results match the phrase.
+Students will build out a feature file, a series of step definitions, a Cucumber-JVM test runner class to test a basic webdriver application that searches a google page for a specific phrase and passes only if the search results match the phrase.
 To view individual requirement solutions, review the steps below.

 ### Built With

 * [Eclipse IDE] Version: 2021-03 (4.19.0) (https://www.eclipse.org/downloads/)
 * [Java Development Kit v.11.28](https://openjdk.java.net/projects/jdk/11/)
+* Chromedriver.exe (or another browser equivalent) existing in your System PATH
 <br>
-Please ensure you also download the following package:
+**Please ensure you also download the following plugins if you do not have them already:**

 * [Junit 5] Testing Framework
 * [Cucumber Eclipse Plugin]